 No, I don’t mean head to streets to do some sightseeing hoping that the hotel internet connection speed has picked up while you’re out and about, I mean with your computer.
 Walking around the room, down the hallways or to the lobby will at some point get you closer to where the router is, hence improving the connection dramatically.
 Sure, this is not the most convenient way, but if you don’t mind working at the lobby or in some unusual spot in the hotel it certainly is the fastest.
 Tools like Heatmapper (Windows) or Netspot (Mac) can show you via a heatmap locations where the internet connection should be stronger and JiWire is perhaps the largest guide to hotspots worldwide.
 It may even help you by pointing out a nearby hotel that has free internet access where you’ll be able to work at comfortable at the lobby.
 For free.

 Buy a USB Wireless or Long Range Antenna

 I have one of the first, and they certainly do make a difference.
 Costing 10-50 USD they can improve the signal a bit or a lot (specially the long range antennas), depending on the model you buy.
 They take up little space but they do use more power than your internal antenna, so again remember to plug your laptop.
 Usually this is the most convenient way to boost the signal and be able to work online from the comfort of your room.
-There are lots of USB models; I have a small and portable Tp-Link Antenna (check on Amazon.com) which you can see below but as for the long range antennas the Alfa AWUSO36NH is apparently one of the best out there and may become another of those essential things to carry in a backpack when traveling.
+There are lots of USB models; I have a small and portable Tp-Link Antenna (check on Amazon.com) ( Update May 2017: I have upgraded to a better and newer model of this laptop wifi antenna )which you can see below but as for the long range antennas the Alfa AWUSO36NH is apparently one of the best out there and may become another of those essential things to carry in a backpack when traveling.